How I setup my GitHub Pages site

 posts

-I added a posts.html
+I added a posts.html file in the _pages directory with the following

 contents